-The distribution pattern of the blue whiting spawning stock have gradually changed in recent years, and concentrations are recorded more offshore and more to the south than before.
+The distribution pattern of the blue whiting spawning stock has gradually changed in recent years, and concentrations are recorded more offshore and more to the south than before.
 The activity of the fleet with its shifting of fishing localities, gives knowledge of the blue whiting's migration route during the spawning season.

 Also during the summer season the distribution pattern has changed.
 The recordings of the highest concentrations have shifted from north and northwest of the warmer side of the Norwegian Sea to more southern parts.
 The acoustic estimates, which are considered as indices only, have decreased noticeably since the beginning of the 1980's.
-In some years they have been lower than the spawning stock assessments, and thus demonstrated that the total stock has not been properly covered during the feeding season.
+Some years they have been lower than the spawning stock assessments, and thus demonstrated that the total stock has not been properly covered during the feeding season.

-For the last 5-6 years the structure of the blue whiting stock has been dominated by the strong of 1982- and 1983-yearclasses.
+In the period from 1983 to 1987 the structure of the blue whiting stock has been dominated by the strong of 1982- and 1983-yearclasses.

-The growth of blue whiting, based on observed lengths as well as backcalculated lengths, is described for various years and yearclasses as occuring in various areas.
-Especially the 1982 and 1983 yearclasses when, as juveniles, being basis for the mixed industrial fishery in the North Sea.
+The growth of blue whiting, based on observed lengths as well as backcalculated lengths, is described for various years and yearclasses as occurring in various areas.
+Especially the 1982-and 1983-yearclasses when, as juveniles, being basis for the mixed industrial fishery in the North Sea.